 The school seeks to retain its close links with the community and is always keen to develop these further.
+We participate in events organised by the community, for example the history society weekend, the church flower festival and the village 24 hour music marathon.
+We also hold events in school to which the community are invited, for example the annual Macmillan coffee morning, the school nativity play and summer production by the older children.
 Local firms and organisations continue to support the school through 'Friends of Barrington School' (FOBS) events.
-For example, RMC (now Cemex) have donated land to the rear of the school to provide a safe pathway into school.
-Volunteers continue to run clubs eg for netball and the school provides a venue for various after school clubs.
-Pupils support a number of charities throughout the year, holding discos and various other events to raise money.
+For example, Grants have paid for the older children to complete first aid training with the St John's Ambulance and TTP sponsored the whole school science week.
+Volunteers continue to run clubs eg for patchwork and the school provides a venue for various after school clubs.
+Pupils support a number of charities throughout the year, holding various events to raise money.